dutertetimes/dutertetimes.github.io/_posts/news/press/2016-12-30-Malacañan Press Briefing with DSWD Secretary Taguiwalo.md

 related:
 ---

-Department of Social Welfare and Development (DSWD) Secretary Judy Taguiwalo speaks before the Malacañan Press Corps on 29 December 2016.
+Department of Social Welfare and Development (DSWD) Secretary Judy Taguiwalo speaks before the Malacañan Press Corps on 29 December 2016 at the Press Briefing Room, New Executive Building, Malacañang

 ## Opening Statements